ChiNguyen27/ChiNguyen27/README.md

   <b>Deep learning for multi-frequency path loss model</b>
   - Publication: https://www.mdpi.com/1424-8220/21/15/5100
-  - Code: Available soon
+  - Code: Updating

   <b>Channel esitmation for 6G network </b>
    - Publication: under consideration of IEEE Transaction on Machine Learning and Network
-  - Code: Available soon
+  - Code: Updating

   <b>Radio-frequency electromagnetic field exposure </b>
    - Publication: ready to submit to IEEE Access
-  - Code: Available soon
+  - Code: Updating

 <p style="color:blue;"> NOTE: This project belongs to a project funded by Ulster University, the code will be pubished after all publications are completed. </p>